felippe-regazio/sh-simple-deployer/README.md

 ### 🚀 Execute!
 To do it, run:

+When you run it for the first time, rsync will sync your local project with the server one.
-Now, when you modify something on your project, just run de deployer and it will sync your local project with the server, based on your configurations.
+Now, when you modify something on your project, just run de deployer and it will sync only the modified files, based on your configuration.
+A log will be saved on ./deploy/logs.

 ```bash
 sh deploy.sh